-Kale: the super healthy food that is most beneficial when steamed and keeps the noise of excessive glove snapping to a minimum.
-It’s known for it’s cancer preventing properties, including colon cancer.
+Kale greens: the super healthy food that is most beneficial when steamed and keeps the noise of excessive glove snapping to a minimum.
+It’s known for its cancer-preventing properties, including colon cancer.
 Yeah, now that glove snapping makes sense.
 If you want to read more about that particular topic, check this link out.
 I’m not a medical professional so don’t take my word for it, take theirs, but there are a ton of other reasons to get your greens on.

-I wasn’t trying to hide the fact that these were veggies in this recipe.
-Either you like them or you don’t, but these are so flavorful, and seasoned that you almost forget you’re eating healthy food.
+I wasn’t trying to hide the fact that there were veggies in this recipe.
+Either you like them or you don’t, but these are so flavorful and seasoned that you almost forget you’re eating healthy food.
 Give it a shot if you’re hesitant.
 So, grab your corncob pipe, pretend you’re Popeye’s cousin, and gobble down some kale greens.

 If you’re not digging kale, I’ve used this recipe on mustard greens and spinach as well.
 I’ve even used these ingredients in the slow cooker with similar results.
 Just follow the instructions below, only cook them on low for 6-8 hours in the slow cooker until tender.
 You don’t even have to open the lid to toss them like you do in the stockpot.

 - 1 1/2 tbsp minced garlic

 - 1/2 tsp salt

 - 2 bunches of fresh kale